My Account

 Investors May Be Underexposed to Mid-Cap Stocks

-Despite mid-cap stocks' track record, investors tend to have inadequate exposure to this portion of the equity market.
-Mid-caps account for 23% of the domestic equity universe.
-Yet the asset class represents only 10% of investors' domestic equity mutual fund assets, according to Morningstar, as of March 31, 2024.
+Despite mid-cap stocks' track record, investors may have inadequate exposure to this portion of the equity market.
+Mid-caps account for 23% of the domestic equity universe, yet, according to Morningstar, as of March 31, 2024, the asset class represents only 10% of investors' domestic equity mutual fund assets.

-A misperception of the Russell 1000® Index's composition may account for some of the underexposure.
-Because the index includes large-cap stocks (the top 200) and mid-cap stocks (the remaining 800), investors may believe their index fund or exchange-traded fund provides adequate mid-cap exposure.
+Some of the underexposure may be due to a misperception of the Russell 1000® Index's composition.
+Because the index includes large-cap stocks (the 200 largest publicly traded U.S. companies, based on total market capitalization) and mid-cap stocks (the remaining 800), investors may believe their index fund or exchange-traded fund provides adequate mid-cap exposure.

 In reality, larger companies have an oversized impact on the index's results.
-The 200 largest companies comprise 78% of the Russell 1000's weight, dwarfing the effect of the index's 800 mid-cap companies.
-What's more, the combined weight of just the six largest companies in the index is greater than all 800 mid-caps.
+At the end of 2024, the 200 largest companies comprised about 90% of the Russell 1000's weight, dwarfing the effect of the index's 800 mid-cap companies.

 Faulty diversification strategies may be another reason for underexposure to mid-caps.
 When building their stock portfolios, investors may overweight the market's largest companies due to their defensive characteristics.

-At the same time, they may seek to increase their portfolio's return potential by investing in the market's smallest and riskiest stocks.
+At the same time, they may seek to increase their portfolio's return potential by investing in the market's smallest and one of the riskiest stocks.
 Such an approach bypasses the attractive risk and return potential of mid-caps.

 We think mid-caps represent a time-tested market sweet spot with a history of outperforming large- and small-cap stocks.
 Their performance and risk characteristics offer the potential to improve stock portfolio returns while reducing risk compared to small-caps.